mcgurk/Linux-Arduino-Serial-Joystick/README.md

 (careful! if you send example only an 'A' (0x1C), it repeats forewer until you send breakcode (0xF01C) or kill inputattach)

 http://www.computer-engineering.org/ps2keyboard/scancodes2.html

+## Notice
+- ESP8266 with 1200baud makes lot of garbage to TX-pin
+- inputattach baud-parameter takes only speeds 2400, 4800, 9600, 19200, 38400
+- baud-parameter in inputattach must be given before device
+- I get inputattach to work only first time after boot with Orange Pi PC built-in UART and RetrOrangePi 2.5.2.
+Second time it doesn't detect any buttons (maybe some kind of interrupt problem?)
+-